alannotnerd/packer.nvim/README.md

     opt = true,
     requires = {{'hrsh7th/vim-vsnip', opt = true}, {'hrsh7th/vim-vsnip-integ', opt = true}}
   }

-  -- Plugins can also depend on rocks from luarocks.org: use {
-    'my/supercoolplugin',
-    rocks = {'lpeg', {'lua-cjson', version = '2.1.0'}}
-  }

-  -- You can specify rocks in isolation use_rocks 'penlight' use_rocks {'lua-resty-http', 'lpeg'}

   -- Local plugins can be included use '~/projects/personal/hover.nvim'